hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/how-tf-works/index.md

 - With remote state, Terraform writes the state data to a remote data store, which can then be shared between all members of a team

-- Terraform supports storing state in Terraform Enterprise and many other storage solutions
+- Terraform natively supports storing state in Terraform Cloud.

 .center[
 ![:scale 60%](../images/remote-state.png)